Resources

 - Information on Diagnoses: VeterinaryPartner.com has excellent information in easy-to-understand terminology.
 Cornell Feline Health Center is a great resource for cat health topics.

 - Pet Care: Colorado State University‘s general practice website, the website for the American Animal Hospital Association (AAHA), the American Veterinary Medicine Association (AVMA), and Cornell University’s Partners in Animal Health website are great resources.
 The ASPCA also has a great Cat Care and Dog Care page.
+Many of these sites include helpful tips on how to pill a cat!

 - Diabetes Information: AVMA site